Key size: Brute-force attack

 Even if a symmetric cipher is currently unbreakable by exploiting structural weaknesses in its algorithm, it may be possible to run through the entire space of keys in what is known as a brute-force attack.
 Because longer symmetric keys require exponentially more work to brute force search, a sufficiently long symmetric key makes this line of attack impractical.

 With a key of length n bits, there are 2n possible keys.
 This number grows very rapidly as n increases.
 The large number of operations (2128) required to try all possible 128-bit keys is widely considered out of reach for conventional digital computing techniques for the foreseeable future.
 However, a quantum computer capable of running Grover's algorithm would be able to search the possible keys more efficiently.
 If a suitably sized quantum computer would reduce a 128-bit key down to 64-bit security, roughly a DES equivalent.
-This is one of the reasons why AES supports a key lengths of 256 bits and longer.
+This is one of the reasons why AES supports key lengths of 256 bits and longer.